gscontras/probLang/chapters/app-06-intro-to-webppl.md

 ### Properties of distribution objects

-We just saw how you can call `sample()` on a distribution, and it returns a value from that distribution (sampled according to the its probability).
+We just saw how you can call `sample()` on a distribution, and it returns a value from that distribution (the value is sampled according to the its probability).
 Distribution objects have two other properties that will be useful for us.

 Sometimes, we want to know what possible values could be sampled from a distribution.